techidaily/site-extra-support/source/_posts/2024-approved-seamless-video-production-leveraging-windows-movie-maker-on-windows-8.md

 * After you are done with all your editing, when you see that nothing else is left, click on the export button to download the video.
 You can use a few third-party applications to remove the watermark if needed and share the video directly from the application.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/NTQGoOOiJzs?si=zbZwflEfXgBY3qbs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 **Windows 8.1 movie maker** is the best editing application available for windows.
 This application has many hidden editing features; you can use them to create a blasting video.
 The best part about this application is that you don't have to pay anything to use it.
 Users can use this application in almost all versions of windows.
 You can watch a tutorial to learn more about movie makers, and if you are looking for an alternative, you should prefer downloading [Filmora](https://tools.techidaily.com/wondershare/filmora/download/).